Week in Review

 OT returned injured boy to Flaxmere home

-*Watch Melanie Reid's full interview in the video player above*
+*Watch Melanie Reid's full interview in the video player below*

 Oranga Tamariki stands accused of returning a four-year-old who had been previously badly injured within a Flaxmere household to the same home, where he has since been severely injured again.

 It allegedly did so without full consultation with the wider whānau, some of whom opposed the boy's return.

 The Flaxmere boy had been removed from his immediate family after a June 2019 incident that hospitalised him in Wellington - and placed in the care of a grandmother in Auckland.

 But Oranga Tamariki, without consultation with the key whānau members, returned him to his “immediate” family before Christmas.
 Just over a month later he was badly injured again and remains in a serious condition in Starship Children’s Hospital.

 The boy’s grandfather Dion Te Ahu says the decision to return the boy to the care of his immediate family is even more distressing in light of what police recently told him.

 “I found out last week that the investigation [into the 2019 incident] hasn't been closed and that the police recommended that while the investigation is still open they shouldn't have returned (the boy) under any means.

 “One police detective told me on a phone call that they don't know who told the parents that investigation had been closed, or OT that ... and to hear that news just cut real deep.
 That the communication breakdown between two very professional ... seemed to be professional departments... can't talk with one another.
 Well, even with the family for that instance.”